bihor/fp_newsletter/README.md

 Version 5.0:

-First beta release for TYPO3 12.
+First release for TYPO3 12.

 Breaking: the email-templates and -partials must be changed!
 Add extensionName="FpNewsletter" to every f:translate.